top of page

 Ria Health is a tech-enabled telehealth medical practice that works with health plans, self-insured employers, and health systems to provide evidence-based treatment for alcohol use disorder (AUD).
 Ria leverages YouTube to create videos that educate and inspire individuals struggling with alcohol.
 Their videos feature clinician Q&A’s and patient stories as well.

-Ria Health uses video as part of their patient engagement strategy.
+Ria Health uses video as part of their patient adoption strategy.

 Leverage social media platforms to build and nurture a community of engaged followers.
 Create dedicated social media groups or communities where professionals and organizations can connect, share insights, and discuss brand-related topics.
 Actively participate in discussions, answer questions, and provide valuable information to reinforce your brand as a trusted resource.

 Organize webinars, online conferences, and virtual events centered around relevant healthcare topics.
 Invite industry experts to speak, share insights, and engage with attendees.
 Encourage participation, provide opportunities for networking, and create a sense of community among attendees.
-These events can attract potential customers, build brand awareness, and foster relationships within the industry.
+These events can attract attention from both decision-makers and end users, helping to build trust and drive adoption from multiple angles.

 Thought-Leadership